Health & Safety

 Educational Programming – Train managers and factory-based trainers to help factory understand and execute safety policies and protocols

 Worker Helpline – Operates by Amader Kotha, an independent organization that gives workers a way to report safety and other concerns to allow managers to resolve issues in a timely and sustainable ways.
+Between 2020 and 2025, 17 incidents were reported through the Worker Helpline concerning labor disputes and workplace health and safety.
+As a result of this reporting, improvement recommendations were provided by Nirapon and Better Work Bangladesh.

 To learn more about Nirapon, visit www.nirapon.org.